From time to time we find ourselves in a situation, in which someone close to us is suffering emotionally.

 With our own personal beliefs, opinions about life’s and its meaning.

-Our own interpretation about everything in life.
+Our own interpretation of everything in life.

 But what is worse is when we interpret our own suffering as someone else’s suffering.